 The Cat Friendly Practice® Program’s Influence on Feline Medicine Continues to Grow

-The American Association of Feline Practitioners (AAFP) is proud to announce the results of its 2017 Cat Friendly Practice® (CFP) Survey.
+The American Association of Feline Practitioners (AAFP) announced the results of its 2017 Cat Friendly Practice® (CFP) Survey in January, 2018.
 This provides an in-depth look at the effect this program is having on feline healthcare and the veterinary industry.
 The 2017 survey displays incredible results, including a 99% satisfaction rate among participants.
 The program continues to grow and positively influence veterinary care for cats, caregivers, and veterinary teams.

-A few of the impressive results from this year’s CFP respondents are:
+A few of the impressive results from the 2017 CFP respondents are:

 - 98% would recommend the CFP program to other veterinary professionals.